 (click on the link for more information)

-Our Mission: Rescue unwanted equines in need of hoof rehabilitation, and provide equines with chronic lameness a safe permanent home where they can live out their lives with a purpose of offering children and adults confidence-building life lessons.
+Our Mission: Rescue unwanted equines in need of hoof rehabilitation, and provide equines with chronic lameness a safe sanctuary and purposeful lives offering children and adults confidence-building lessons, as well as educating students of natural hoofcare.